-One cat will typically use about 20 lbs. of clay litter each month, but litter usage varies based on your cat’s health, the type of litter you choose, and your scooping efficiency.
+One cat will typically use about 7 lbs. of clay litter each week or 28 pounds per month.
+However, litter usage varies based on your cat’s health, the type of litter you choose, and your scooping efficiency.

 Your costs will go up if you include additional litter box accessories like litter mats, deodorizers, and a dedicated garbage can.